Asam8385/Asam8385/README.md

 ## 🚀 About Me

 I'm a passionate **Engineer** with hands-on experience in building scalable data pipelines, workflow orchestration, and cloud-based data solutions.
-I specialize in designing ETL systems, optimizing data workflows, and creating robust data infrastructure that powers analytics and data-driven decision-making.
+I specialize in designing ETL systems, optimizing data workflows, and creating robust data infrastructure that powers analytics and data-driven decision-making.I have solid experience building **microservice-based backends** using Python's WSGI and ASGI frameworks — including **Django**, **FastAPI**, and **Flask** — designing service-to-service communication patterns, REST APIs, and asynchronous request handling for high-throughput applications.

-Currently leveraging my expertise in **Python, Apache Airflow, Hadoop**, and cloud platforms to build efficient data pipelines and solve complex data engineering challenges.
+Currently leveraging my expertise in **Python, Apache Airflow, WSGI/ASGI frameworks, and cloud platforms** to build efficient data pipelines and scalable backend services.

 ---